pablostephan/pow-calc/README.md

 ## Description

-This Python script prompts the user to enter three numbers and calculates the third power of each number.
+This Python script prompts the user to enter three numbers and calculates the power value of each number.
 The results are stored in a list and displayed to the user.

 ## Features